Stradivario/ngx-cache-layer/README.md

     // Correct implementation of subscribing to collection of layer items and work inside component with it:
     // Recommended way to work with cacheLayer collection items is to create another observable asObservable and use items this way
     // Anyway it is better to let angular view model to handle subscription itself ( cartItems | async)
-    // To work with collection this way you can use collection Instance returned from getLayer above (this.cacheLayer) (Examples Below)
+    // To work with collection this way you can use collection Instance returned from get above (this.cacheLayer) (Examples Below)

     this.subscription = this.exampleLayerItems.asObservable()
       .subscribe(items => {